 This past week was intense to say the least.
 The good news is that better times are on the horizon.
 The other good news is that I got out of town over the long weekend and got to spend some peaceful time with friends at a house along Deep Creek Lake.
 This was just what I needed to recuperate and relax.

 Since we were a bit in the middle of nowhere in a very small town in Maryland (which actually reminded me a bit of home) we cooked all our meals at the lake house.
 We all took turns cooking for the group.
 I volunteered to cook dinner on Saturday night.

 My first thought was to make a taco bar, but that is what they had for dinner the night before.
 I had to come up with a different plan.
 However, we had one vegan, a couple vegetarians, and one person who is allergic to gluten and tropical fruits at the house.
 That is a lot of accommodations to consider for the meal.
 So, I headed to the grocery store to prepare for the meal.

-While we were in the store, I made a plan for what to make.
+While in the store, I made a plan for what to make.
 I felt a little bit like I was on Guy’s Grocery Games planning a meal for competition (without the time constraints or competitors though.)
 I decided to make turkey burgers and veggie burgers with a side of carrot fries.
 The inspiration for this meal was a combination of a couple of dishes I had recently made.
 I took bits and pieces of these meals to create a whole new cohesive meal.

 So here is my recipe for turkey burgers (to feed 10 people)

-- 5 pounds of ground turkey
+- 5 pounds ground turkey

 - half a large bag of baby spinach